 The AQ Enforcement Team enforces state air quality rules in the City of El Paso and surrounding communities and acts as local contractors on behalf of TCEQ.
 Each officer receives training from TCEQ and the City on a regular basis in order to effectively investigate assigned cases and complaints submitted by members of the public.

-The City of El Paso's Vector Control Program takes a proactive approach protecting the El Paso community and surrounding municipalities by controlling and eradicating mosquitos.
+The City of El Paso's Vector Control Program takes a proactive approach protecting the El Paso community and surrounding municipalities by controlling mosquitos.
 They also address concerns related to stagnant water and confirming possible rodent and select insect infestations (ticks and fleas, excluding bees).

 The Vector Control Program focuses on:

 The Vector Control Team also provides educational outreach to the community.
-The team participates in community events such as career days and health fairs, providing preventative steps and information to stop the spread of vector related diseases.
+The team participates in community events such as career days and health fairs, providing preventative steps and information to stop the spread of vector-related diseases.
 If you would like to request the Vector Control program for an event or presentation, please contact us at (915) 212-6000.

 View Vector Control Map